nuxeo-sandbox/nuxeo-retention/README.md

 TODO:

 * Add doc about vocabularies (localization, and overriding)
+* Add doc about UI element disabled when under retention, (delete/edit)
+* Make it look better in the misc. layouts (create/edit/metadata of RetentionConfg, mainly)
 * Add doc about retention-widget:
   * How to use it
   * It only displays first rule (in case of list of rules)